Student Conduct Code

 (b) Manage the proceedings as described in this chapter;

 (2) Conduct review officer: The university president shall designate one or more conduct review officers.
-The director of OSRR may be designated as a conduct review officer.
+The director of SRR may be designated as a conduct review officer.
 The conduct review officer(s) shall:

-(a) Perform conduct review proceedings under this chapter; and
+(a) Preside over conduct review proceedings under this chapter; and

 (b) Review off-campus incidents of alleged misconduct and make determinations as to whether the conduct involved adversely affects the university community and/or the pursuit of its objectives.

-(a) Council pool: For each academic year, a pool of council members is established based on availability.
+(a) Council pool: For each academic year, a pool of council members shall be established.
 Appointment of council pool members and their terms of service are as follows: